 19. The RPAs of the Sycamore… and the Lime, which are on opposite sides of the site, are very close to one another.
 On this evidence it would be unwise to build between the two trees. “

-In ‘FORGOTTEN FOLKLORE – MYTHS AND MAGIC IN ISLINGTON’, Richard Meyers tells of the legend of the Elder Queen, a tree spirit said to visit misfortune on those who disrespect her tree.
-Our Elder was only one living thing among many chopped down by the developer’s men.
-But it was very old, & was the chosen tree for the Chief Crow’s courting dance.
-Has Paul Simon Developments or any of its operatives suffered misfortune since they disrespected the Elder?
-Who can say?
+In Islington Council’s ‘FORGOTTEN FOLKLORE – MYTHS AND MAGIC IN ISLINGTON’, Richard Meyers tells of the legend of the Elder Queen, a tree spirit living within the Elder, said to visit misfortune on those who disrespect her tree.
+Has Paul Simon Developments or any of its operatives suffered at all since they trashed & burned our Elder?

 There was talk of our writing a Midsomer Murders script, with Chief Inspector Barnaby visiting a friend in our local police force.
-The Chief Inspector walks with the force as they approach the ex-woodland site, where one of the developer’s men has been found in a dreadful state.
+The Chief Inspector walks out with the force as they approach the ex-woodland site, where one of the developer’s men has been found.
 Barnaby winces as he takes in the grisly scene.
 ‘But who would have had the motive to do such a thing?’ he asks.
 ‘Take your pick, Sir…’ says a PC… probably everyone in the neighbourhood.’

 Years passed.
 The woodland site was sold on to another developer, and then another, and now in October there is fresh hacking and chopping and wheelbarrowing away of what had been allowed to regrow.

-This amounts to demolishing a human high street, shopping mall and several playgrounds for our neighbourhood wildlife.
-Insects will have laid their eggs in the greenery, all of which would have been available for birds and other creatures through the coming winter.
+This amounts to demolishing a human high street, shopping mall & several playgrounds for our neighbourhood wildlife.
+Insects will have laid their eggs in the greenery, protein would have been available for birds & other creatures through the coming winter.
 As would the blackberries on the bramble bushes & the seedheads of grasses, shrubs & wildflowers.
-Mice living in the regrowth of vegetation on the site, where they were hunted by local crows, will have been driven again into surrounding gardens & houses.
-As will the squirrels.
+Mice living in the site’s regrown vegetation, where they were hunted by local crows, will have been driven once more into surrounding gardens & houses.
 Deja vu all over again.

 4th December, 2015

 Today new owners of the site, a firm of architects, are ‘digging trial holes with a mini-digger’, doing ‘soil investigations’.
-These architects are intent on getting rid of the Ash tree, Tree Preservation Order or not.
+They are keen to be rid of the Ash tree, Tree Preservation Order or not.

 16th December, 2016

-Now, in the run-up to Christmas, the architects have apparently posted letters to owners of all properties round the site, announcing their intention to submit new plans after the holiday.
-Making planning submissions close to a holiday is a developers’ tactic this neighbourhood has seen all too often.
-It increases the likelihood of those who might object being away from home or having other things to be getting on with.
+The architects have posted letters to property owners round the site.
+They plan to submit new plans after the Christmas holiday.
+Making planning submissions close to a holiday is a developers’ tactic our neighbourhood has seen all too often.
+It increases the likelihood of those who might object being away from home.

 Wherever you live, if you enjoy your local trees, find out whether or not there is a Tree Preservation Order (TPO) in existence for them.
 If there is not, make an effort to secure one.
 It may not guarantee the tree’s continued existence, but it may help deter a slash-and-burn developer, or a firm of opportunist architects.